-An optional Timeout and Labe1 may be included to allow the program to continue if a character is not received within a certain amount of time.
+An optional Timeout and Label may be included to allow the program to continue if a character is not received within a certain amount of time.

 Timeout is specified in 1 millisecond units.
-If the serial input pin stays idle during the Timeout time, the program will exit the HSERIN command and jump to Label.
+If no character is received during the Timeout time, the program will exit the HSERIN command and jump to Label.